 Your donations will contribute to building the number and diversity of the trees in our urban gardening projects.

-As we see more community members and groups responding to our invitation to participate in this project, we want to create wider opportunities for volunteers to enjoy and learn about small-scale fruit and nut cultivation.
+As we see more community members and groups responding to our invitation to participate in this project, we want to create wider opportunities for volunteers to enjoy and learn about small-scale fruit cultivation.